Versatile Toppings: Synopsis

-Hannah tells Logan that she knows about the Felix Toombs case, and Logan tells her about her father's connection to the Fitzpatrick's.
+Hannah tells Logan that she knows about the Felix Toombs case, and Logan tells her about her father's connection to the Fitzpatricks.
 Terrence tells Keith that his reputation would be damaged if it was found out that he was in a meeting with the casino owner.
 Veronica confronts Kelly, who confirms he wasn't mugged and sold his rims to raise money to pay the blackmailer.
 Hannah checks her father's messages and belongings, and they match up with what Logan was saying about her father's cocaine addiction and connection with the Fitzpatrick's.
 After using a tracking device, Veronica finds that Kylie was behind the blackmailing as she wanted to come out, but Marlena was refusing.
 Hannah reconciles with Logan.
 Jackie drives Veronica to a basketball game in a car they borrow from Terrance without asking.
 Keith and Terrence talk to Sheriff Lamb and eventually attempt to blackmail him with a tape of Lamb blackmailing Terrence.
 However, he doesn't give in to them.
 While returning Terrence's car, Jackie (Tessa Thompson) and Veronica find explosives and detonators in his garage, and Veronica tells Keith about it.